-The best thing about them is how it combines the best of both worlds.
+The best thing about them is how they combine both worlds.

 That is, you get both the safety and longevity that comes with a Li-Ion cell and also the power that a Li-Po battery delivers.

-However, the fact that they are new means that they are also expensive – and still generally being studied for a better understanding of how they work.
+However, the fact that they are new means that they are also expensive – and are still generally being studied to better understand how they work.

 The Battery Specs to Know

 Understanding the battery type is not enough.
-There are other specifications you should look into, which dictate how each battery type will work, so that you can get the ideal one for your build.
+There are other specifications you should look into, which dictate how each battery type will work so you can get the ideal one for your build.

-The most important details to consider for the best battery for an electric skateboard include:
+The most important details to consider for the best battery for an electric skateboard include the following:

 Electric skateboard battery voltage (V)

-The voltage (V) from your battery could impact the power and torque the motor will receive.
+Your battery’s voltage (V) could impact the power and torque the motor will receive.

-Most batteries don’t have a defined voltage, and instead, use a range allowing it to function over a wider bracket of voltage generations in the board.
+Most batteries don’t have a defined voltage and instead use a range, allowing them to function over a wider bracket of voltage generations in the board.

-Always look for batteries that can handle at least 36V though, otherwise the motor won’t be efficient.
-At the same time, more is not always better, since the electronic speed controller (ESC) might not be able to handle all that load.
+Always look for batteries that can handle at least 36V; otherwise, the motor won’t be efficient.
+At the same time, more is not always better since the electronic speed controller (ESC) might not be able to handle all that load.

 This is also the current rating of the battery.